neelsmith/arch-data-analysis/S20/ghpages/assignments/ric.md

 ---

-Read selection from Andrew Burnett, *Coinage in the Roman World* (available on Moodle beginning on Friday).
+Read selection from Andrew Burnett, "Circulation and function" (chapter 5 of Andrew Burnett, *Coinage in the Roman World*), available on Moodle.

 Skim Chapter 7 of Renfrew and Bahn, "How Were Artifacts Made, Used and Distributed?"
 How do the ideas introduced in this chapter in this chapter apply to coins?